Quick Degree Programs

 Students seeking to earn degrees faster than the traditional time frame can consider enrolling in accelerated degree programs.
-There are several types of accelerated degree programs available, including options for those who already have an associate's degree and are looking to earn a bachelor's degree and for those who want to earn both a bachelor's and master's degree at the same time.
+There are several types of accelerated degree programs available, including options for those who already have an associate's degree and are looking to earn a bachelor's degree, and for those wanting to earn both a bachelor's and master's degree at the same time.
 These degree programs often have admissions requirements, course formats and completion times that differ from their traditional counterparts.
 Some schools offer additional ways for students to decrease the time required to earn their degree, such as offering credit for prior learning, credit by exam or credit for military experience.
-Read on to learn about how these accelerated degree programs work.

 Accelerated Associate's Degree

 Traditional associate's degree programs generally take two years to complete and are typically offered by community colleges and vocational schools.
-These programs allow students to earn associate's degrees in about 15 months.
+These programs allow students to earn associate's degrees in about 18 months.
 While program formats vary, some options are designed for working adults and allow students to attend class one night a week and complete the rest of their coursework online.
 Students may take one compressed course at a time, often for 5-6 weeks.
-Besides having a high school diploma or equivalent, some programs may require applicants to have a few years of work experience, be 23 or older or to demonstrate their commitment before enrolling.

 Accelerated Bachelor's Degree

-Sometimes known as degree completion or bridge programs, accelerated bachelor's degree programs are often designed for students who have already completed an associate's degree or have about 60 credits of college credit.
-Applicants have often completed their general education courses before enrolling and are able to concentrate on courses in their major area.
+Accelerated bachelor's degree programs are often designed for students who have already completed an associate's degree or have about 60 credits of college credit.
+Usually, applicants will have completed their general education courses before enrolling and are able to concentrate on courses in their major area.
 This degree path is also an option for those who already have a bachelor's degree but are looking for a second degree in order to change their career path.

 Accelerated Master's Degree